-Population estimates up to 2022 were provided by Statistics Canada on March 13, 2023 and were used as the denominator to calculate overall, age-, sex-, and PHU-specific crude incidence rates, where applicable.
-Crude incidence rates were also calculated for Local Health Integration Networks (LHINs), where applicable.
+Population estimates up to 2023 were provided by Statistics Canada on June 28, 2024 and were used as the denominator to calculate overall, age-, sex-, and PHU-specific crude incidence rates, where applicable.

 Live birth counts for Ontario were originally sourced through Service Ontario and obtained from IntelliHEALTH Ontario.
 IntelliHEALTH Ontario is a repository of health-related data that describes the population and delivery of health care services in Ontario.
 Live births were used as the denominator for calculating incidence rates for two neonatal and congenital diseases included in this tool (i.e., neonatal group B streptococcal disease, and ophthalmia neonatorum) because neonatal population counts (infants up to 28 days old) could not be determined from available Vital Statistics data.
-The live birth data available to PHO are current up to 2021; as such, incidence rates for neonatal diseases for 2022 are based on the 2021 live birth data.
-Data on live births were extracted from IntelliHEALTH Ontario on June 13, 2023.
+The live birth data available to PHO are current up to 2022; as such, incidence rates for neonatal diseases for 2023 are based on the 2022 live birth data.
+Data on live births were extracted from IntelliHEALTH Ontario on June 6, 2024.